 The Herman Miller Aeron is the closest you can get to a “famous” office chair.
-This is a coveted piece of office furniture with a cult following, and a price tag to match.
+This is a coveted mesh office chair with a cult following, and a price tag to match.
 SPY’s e-commerce editor Taylor Galla tested and reviewed the Aeron, and like virtually everyone else who has sat in this chair, she raved about the experience.
 According to her review, “[she’s] never felt better after work than [she] did after sitting in this $1,400 office chair for eight hours.”

-This chair is made with the finest materials and engineering, which is why Herman Miller backs it up with a 12-year warranty.
+This chair is made with the finest engineering and materials, including a breathable mesh, which is why Herman Miller backs it up with a 12-year warranty.
 You can find this chair for sale on Amazon — but for several hundred dollars more than you need to pay.
 Instead, we recommend shopping at Herman Miller’s online store or via Design Within Reach.